Thursday, November 27, 2008

 3. Flowers and Shoes.
 Two of my favorite things to photograph.
 Maybe its because I grew up with five sisters but I know how important shoes are to women.
 The bride's shoes are one of my first shots.
 A well-made bouquet photographs perfectly and is a symbol of the couple's style.
 Simple, elegant or sophisticated.
 Every wedding I take the dress, shoes, rings, and flowers off somewhere to do creative compositions.
 My clients appreciate the extra time I take to document these details.

-4. Groom's Details.
-I always find it so cool when the groom and groomsmen find a way to inject a bit of their personalities in their wardrobe.
-Whether cuff links, eccentric socks, cool belt buckles, custom shoes, monogrammed shirts, or power ties - the details make for awesome images.5.
-Location.
+5. Location.
 The location of the wedding really does matter.
 My favorite weddings to shoot are outdoors.
 I specialize in natural light photography and taking advantage of the sun's different hues and shadows create opportunities for unique photographs that can never be replicated.
 When the sun sets, whether on a golf course or a beach, I love to take the couple back outdoors to capture powerful images.

-6. Receptions Details and Decor.
-The most detailed reception I shot was out in Dallas.
-From the table displays, to the cake, to the spotlights on the dance floor - this wedding was amazing.
-It made my job easy as the space I was shooting was just beautiful.
-No matter where the couple stood or danced in the room, the background was perfect.7.
-Wedding Planner.
+7. Wedding Planner.
 When you find a Wedding Planner that understands your needs you have found a gem.
 And so has your photographer.
 Many of my clients spend a substantial portion of their wedding budget on me as the photographer.
 After all, when everyone goes home and the flowers wilt away you'll only have your photographs for memories.
 If you express the importance of photography to your Wedding Planner and that Planner can work with the photographer's schedule then you are well on your way to the most exceptional photos ever seen.
 Why?
 Great photography takes time and planning.
 Some Planners can cram your schedule so tightly that everyone gets frustrated and your wedding feels like "The Amazing Race" reality show.
 When my clients and the Wedding Planner agree on the schedule we produce to shoot all of the photographs you want then it makes things much easier.

 8. Attitude.
 Can you believe that some people get to their weddings and they are cranky the entire day?
 I've seen it all.
 A bad attitude can show through your photos because the camera doesn't lie.
 Getting the proper rest the week of the wedding, making sure to eat properly, and expecting the unexpected can keep you from being frustrated and help me as the photographer to photograph you at your best.
 Assigning duties to your planner or wedding party can relieve you from unwanted stress.
 I'm used to working in stressful situations when people are late and even when lipstick drops on a wedding dress (ouch!) but when the couple I am shooting keeps a positive attitude so does everyone else.